 One of the major pulls here are the filled baguettes, which come in a whole host of creative and affordable manifestations.
 There’s warmed-up mozzarella and pesto.
 There’s breakfast omelette and lettuce.
 Oh, and there’s budget-friendly coffee that’s fine to match.

-Across the river on Barska Street is a small and unassuming joint that’s said to cook up some of the best cinnamon buns in the city.
+This small and unassuming joint that’s said to cook up some of the best cinnamon buns in the city.
 Cue Zaczyn.
 It’s a real artisan baker’s with an eye for quality.
 People wax lyrical about their sourdough and poppy-seed buns especially.

 If you have the time, be sure to linger around for breakfast.
 Sweet pastries glazed in icing meet creative French toast dishes topped with fruit.
 There’s also coffee and tea to match, along with savoury Italian bruschetta with a range of topping options.

 Do you know of any more top-notch bakeries in Krakow?
 If so, we’d love to hear about them in the comments below.
 Anything goes.
 Could be a sweet-toothed pastry shop.
 Might be the master of French baguette making in south Poland.
 Seriously, we want to share it!